The Esseillon forts

 Barrière de l'Esseillon, Fort Victor-Emmanuel, Aussois, family walks to discover our heritage

-Restaurant and gite in an unusual setting
+Restaurant and B&B in an unusual setting

 Below, the Charles Félix fort is in ruins and access to it is dangerous and not recommended.
 It is the only ruined fort on the Esseillon barrier.
-In fact, when Savoie became French in 1860, the French undertook to destroy the Esseillon forts.
+Indeed, when Savoie became French in 1860, the French undertook to destroy the Esseillon forts.
 To prove their good faith to the Italians, they started with Fort Charles Félix.
 Then... they stopped there and even occupied the remaining forts militarily for decades...

 Fort Victor-Emmanuel

-Games course, via-ferrata and museum
+Games trail, via-ferrata and museum

 In the largest fort in l'Esseillon(Fort Victor Emmanuel), a treasure hunt offers children and their families a guided tour.
 Children can put themselves in the shoes of a 19th-century French spy to find out more about this fort built by the Kingdom of Piedmont Sardinia.
 Clue by clue, game by game, they can discover the mysteries of l'Esseillon.
 Fort Victor Emmanuel is also home to a new museum space dedicated to the rock engravings found aroundAussois and in Haute Maurienne Vanoise.